orbitdb/field-manual/05_Customizing_OrbitDB/04_Defining_the_Store.md

 But we can still do more for the user in this store.
-`addNotesByCID` adds a notes file by it' CID.
+`addNotesByCID` adds a notes file by it's CID.
-But this expects the notes file to have been added to IPFS, something that we can do automatically, since we stored the
+But this expects the notes file to have been added to IPFS, something that we can do automatically since we stored the
 IPFS Node in the `this._ipfs` variable.

 ```js